jchip/nix-clap/README.md

 * Top level options can be binded to specific commands only.
 * Unbind top level options can be specified before or after commands.
 * Allow arbitrary unknown commands that do not have arguments.
+* Allow multiple custom value type coercions for each command.

 ## Terminating and Resuming